Tidal Love Numbers from EFT of Black Hole Perturbations with Timelike Scalar Profile: Acknowledgements

 \section{Acknowledgements}

 The authors would like to thank Takuya Katagiri, Tact Ikeda, and Vitor Cardoso for useful discussions.
 This work was supported in part by World Premier International Research Center Initiative (WPI), MEXT, Japan.
+The work of H.K.~was supported by JST (Japan Science and Technology Agency) SPRING, Grant No.\ JPMJSP2110.
 The work of S.M.~was supported in part by JSPS (Japan Society for the Promotion of Science) KAKENHI Grant No.\ JP24K07017.
 The work of N.O.~was supported by JSPS KAKENHI Grant No.\ JP23K13111 and by the Hakubi project at Kyoto University.
 The work of K.T.~was supported by JSPS KAKENHI Grant No.\ JP23K13101.
 The work of V.Y.~was supported by JSPS KAKENHI Grant No.\ JP22K20367.